Achilles Tendonitis in Matawan NJ

 At-home RICE therapy, or rest, ice, compression, and elevation, may help your injury heal without further treatment.

 Your podiatrist might recommend strength and stretching exercises during physical therapy sessions to help you recover faster.

 Taking medications can help reduce inflammation and alleviate pain while your injury heals.

 Your provider might recommend wearing a boot or brace, special soft shoes, or shoe inserts to help your Achilles tendon heal properly and ease discomfort.

 Extracorporeal shock wave therapy, or ESWT, is a non-surgical procedure that uses low-dose sound waves to target damaged tissue and activate your body’s natural healing response.

 Your doctor might recommend laser therapy using the revolutionary K-Laser to decrease inflammation, alleviate pain, and accelerate healing.

 Don’t let untreated Achilles tendonitis sideline you from sports or cause a more serious injury.
-Schedule an appointment with Central Jersey Ankle & Foot Care Specialists by phone or online today.
+Call Central Jersey Ankle & Foot Care Specialists to learn more about achilles tendonitis treatment options or to schedule an appointment today.

 7:30am - 7:00pm

 9:00am - 5:00pm